zanetworker/opentaas/README.md

 - [x] Create configuration files (including Dockerfiles) for supported tools.
 - [x] Compose multiple tools together as a service (composing a compose file).
-- [ ] Automate the deployment of the compose services locally to the cloud.
+- [ ] Automate the deployment of the compose services locally or to the cloud.
 - [ ] Monitor deployed tools.
 - [ ] Provide Built-in security for deployed tools.